FikaMedHasse/blog/README.md

 # FikaMedHasse.github.io
-A small website to test out making a website :)
+Hello!
+This is a small github-pages repo where I keep my personal website and blog.